radlyeel/sqlitetut/README.md

 - in sorting, NULL is smaller than anything; NULLS FIRST and NULLS LAST  overrides this.
 ## WHERE clause
   ALL AND ANY BETWEEN EXISTS IN LIKE NOT OR (LIKE wildcard = %) IN (...0
+      BETWEEN is inclusive
+      Variable NOT BETWEEN lower AND upper
+  GLOB is like LIKE, but more regex-ish
+## JOINs
+  See https://www.w3schools.com/sql/sql_join.asp, esp. section headed "Different Types of SQL JOINs"   Sqlite3 has  Inner, Left, Cross,
+     and Self- Joins
+   To help with Left and Right, use aliases l and r:
+    SELECT
+      l.Title,
+      r.Name
+    FROM
+      albums l
+        INNER JOIN artists r
+        ON r.ArtistId = l.ArtistId;